ManuelPeinado/MultiChoiceAdapter/README.md

 MultiChoiceAdapter
 ==================

-MultiChoiceAdapter is an implementation of ListAdapter which adds support for modal multiple choice selection as in the native GMail app.
+MultiChoiceAdapter is an implementation of ListAdapter which adds support for modal multiple choice selection as in the native Gmail app.

-It provides a functionality similar to that of the [`CHOICE_MODE_MULTIPLE_MODAL`][1] ListView mode, but in a manner that is compatible with every version of Android from 2.1.
+It provides a functionality similar to that of the [`CHOICE_MODE_MULTIPLE_MODAL`][1] ListView mode, but in a manner that is compatible with every version of Android from 2.x.
 Of course, this requires that your project uses [ActionBarSherlock][2].

 ![Example Image][3]